Joseph Goebbels: Role in Hitler's government

 Meanwhile, the Nazi Party began passing laws to marginalise Jews and remove them from German society.
 The Law for the Restoration of the Professional Civil Service, passed on 7 April 1933, forced all non-Aryans to retire from the legal profession and civil service.
 Similar legislation soon deprived Jewish members of other professions of their right to practise.
 The first Nazi concentration camps (initially created to house political dissenters) were founded shortly after Hitler seized power.
 In a process termed Gleichschaltung (coordination), the Nazi Party proceeded to rapidly bring all aspects of life under control of the party.
 All civilian organisations, including agricultural groups, volunteer organisations, and sports clubs, had their leadership replaced with Nazi sympathisers or party members.
 By June 1933, virtually the only organisations not in the control of the Nazi Party were the army and the churches.
 On 2 June 1933, Hitler appointed Goebbels a Reichsleiter, the second highest political rank in the Nazi Party.
 On 3 October 1933, on the formation of the Academy for German Law, Goebbels was made a member and given a seat on its executive committee.

 In a move to manipulate Germany's middle class and shape popular opinion, the regime passed on 4 October 1933 the Schriftleitergesetz (Editor's Law), which became the cornerstone of the Nazi Party's control of the popular press.
 Modelled to some extent on the system in Benito Mussolini's Fascist Italy, the law defined a Schriftleiter as anyone who wrote, edited, or selected texts and illustrated material for serial publication.
 Individuals selected for this position were chosen based on experiential, educational, and racial criteria.
 The law required journalists to "regulate their work in accordance with National Socialism as a philosophy of life and as a conception of government."

 In 1934, Goebbels published Vom Kaiserhof zur Reichskanzlei (lit.
 'From the Kaiserhof to the Reich Chancellery'), his account of Hitler's seizure of power, which he based on his diary from 1 January 1932 to 1 May 1933.
 The book sought to glorify both Hitler and the author.
-It sold around 660,000 copies, making it Goebbels's best-selling publication during his lifetime.
+It sold around 660,000 copies, making it Goebbels' best-selling publication during his lifetime.
 An English translation was published in 1935 under the title My Part in Germany's Fight.